frvdh/SNN_intenship/README.md

 Results of Spiking neural networks internship done at IMEC Leuven during Summer of 2021 with the neuromorphic radar team
 ---
 My internship at [IMEC](https://www.imec-int.com/en) started in the beginning of July 2021 with learning the main theoretical concepts and practices used in the current deep learning and SNN field.
-The programming language and main library used for this were Python and Pytorch.
+The programming language and framework used for this were Python and Pytorch.
 Using some sample code that trains and tests a vanilla SNN, following animation was generated:

 https://user-images.githubusercontent.com/47596729/127158387-fa131bec-445b-4f30-bbcf-011ec641bcae.mp4